JaxPlays-Inc/jaxplays.org/content/productions/2010/2017-Show-Boat.md

 - Lighting Designer: Misty Desmit
 - Sound Deisgner: Linnay Bennett
 orchestra:
-genres:
+Genres:
   - Musical
-Description: Follows the lives of the people connected to the Mississippi River show boat, the Cotton Blossom, over 40 years, from the 1870s to the 1920s.
+  - Drama
+  - Romance
+Description: "Step aboard the Cotton Blossom floating theater, where lives intertwine in a sweeping tale of love, loss, and redemption set against the backdrop of America’s Deep South."
+---
+*Show Boat* chronicles the lives of the performers, crew and family members aboard the Cotton Blossom, a Mississippi River show boat, from the 1880s to the 1920s.
+The musical tackles complex themes such as racial prejudice and tragic love through its groundbreaking narrative.
+The story follows the fortunes of Cap'n Andy's family, particularly his daughter Magnolia and her troubled marriage to gambler Gaylord Ravenal.
+Featuring iconic songs like "Ol' Man River" and "Can't Help Lovin' Dat Man," *Show Boat* is a pivotal work that blends serious issues with the entertainment of musical theatre, making it a cornerstone in the evolution of the genre.

 Reviews:
 - "Set Sail on the SHOW BOAT at the Alhambra | EU Jacksonville / Folio Weekly": https://folioweekly.com/staging/2017/02/27/show-boat-alhambra/
 - "Alhambra launches worthy revival of ‘Show Boat’ | Ponte Vedra Recorder": https://pontevedrarecorder.com/stories/alhambra-launches-worthy-revival-of-show-boat,3126